turingschool/md_launch_curriculum/Mod2/Lessons/Week2/TDD.md

 ## Why Write Tests

-It can be especially difficult to get started on a new project or even a new iteration of a project.
-The essence of testing is asking questions and coming up with difficult answers.
+Getting started on a new project, or a new feature in an existing project, can be difficult.
+Sometimes it is hard to know where to start, or what functionality you should build.
+This is where _design_ comes in; it is easier to start coding when you have an idea of the classes that will make up a project.
+One tool we have to help us design our projects is testing.

 Testing compels you to make hard decisions early, and upfront.
 This is scary because you are making decisions in a context you don’t understand.
-Testing (especially in the context of TDD) is a discipline tool that forces you to a) be specific about what you are trying to do and b) stay focused on that objective.
+Testing (especially in the context of Test Driven Development) is a discipline tool that forces you to a) be specific about what you are trying to do and b) stay focused on that objective.

-Having a robust test suite is a way for us to be good to our future selves; and provides us with several advantages:
+Having a robust test suite is a way for us to be good to our future selves and our future teammates; and provides us with several advantages:
 1. _Refactor with Confidence_: When we decide we want to make a change to how we’ve implemented our code, we can make that change while ensuring that we know the code as a whole still works.
 2. _Add New Features with Confidence_: This also allows us to add new features with confidence.
 Sometimes it’s difficult to know how code we add may impact functionality that we’ve already provided.
 A test suite tells us when something new we’ve done has broken something else we did before.
 3. _Roadmap to Future Collaborators_: It’s very rare that someone will work on code alone - and if they do, they may be doing it over time.
 Your test suite serves as a roadmap of the codebase; another developer or future-you should be able to skim through the codebase and get a feel for what the code does, and where to find certain things in it.